bentomas/node-async-testing/README.markdown

 It is recommended that you export your test suites, so other more capable scripts can handle running them.
-However, it is still convenient to be able to run a file.
+However, it is still convenient to be able to run a specific file.
 Here's how you can allow both:

     exports['first suite'] = new TestSuite();
     exports['second suite'] = new TestSuite();